n-9891-b/BrickBreaker/README.md

 6. Game is won if end score is reach.
 7. Game is lost if ball(s) hits the bottom of the canvas.

+##Cases still needing resolution
+1. Fix ball direction change when bouncing off of bricks.
+2. Prevent new ball from appearing in same place as other balls.
+3. Fix ball direction when bouncing off of each other.
+4. Fix if brick has similar color to background, change the brick color.
+5. Add Lives feature.
+6. Add Choose Theme.